polykarposT/Tissue-Sample-Collection/README.md

 ```
 ## Forms
-Create a ```forms.py``` in the tissue_collection directory.
-There create 3 forms for create and Update Collections and Samples.
+Create a ```forms.py``` in the tissue_collection directory.In the forms.py file create 3 forms to create and Update Collections and Samples.
-You use django forms because django provides functions to valiodate form data easy.
+Django forms is used because it provides functions to validate form data easily.
 ```
 from django import forms
 from .models import Collection, Sample